Goldbach's comet

-Anatomy of the Goldbach Comet
+Properties

 An illuminating way of presenting the comet data is as a histogram.
 The function $g(E)$ can be normalized by dividing by the locally averaged value of g, gav, taken over perhaps 1000 neighboring values of the even number E. The histogram can then be accumulated over a range of up to about 10% either side of a central E.

 Such a histogram appears on the right.
 A series of well-defined peaks is evident.
 Each of these peaks can be identified as being formed by a set of values of $E/2$ which have certain smallest factors.
 The major peaks correspond to lowest factors of 3, 5, 7 ... as labeled.
 As the lowest factors become higher the peaks move left and eventually merge to give the lowest value primary peak.

 There is in fact a hierarchy of peaks; the main peaks are composed of subsidiary peaks, with a succession of second smallest factors of $E/2$.
 This hierarchy continues until all factors are exhausted.

 The magnified section shows the succession of subsidiary peaks in more detail.

 The relative location of the peaks follows from the form developed by Hardy and Littlewood: